 I would like to say that your car questions website is awesome!
 I learned a lot of fundamentals about the automobile and plan to learn more.
-But I did not use all-Data to check for technical service bulletins as you recommend. would you know how many TSB’s are out for this motor?
+With that said, I did not use the factory service manual to check for technical specifications as you recommend.
+Also, would you know how many TSB’s are out for this motor?

-Scott: I do not know exactly how many bulletins have been issued but I have been down this road with a grand am (quad4) myself.
-The problem is the quad 4 I worked on was a 1999 2.3 Liter so things might be a bit different on your 2.4L model!
+Scott: I do not know exactly how many bulletins they issued, but I traveled down this road with a grand am (quad4) myself.
+The Quad 4 engine I worked on was a 1999 2.3 Liter so things might be a bit different on your 2.4L model.
 I had the same codes and also replaced the plugs and the coil packs.

-To make a long story short the engine misfire was caused by what the quad 4 uses to replace the plug wires.
+To make a long story short the engine misfire turned into what the quad 4 uses to replace the plug wires.
 The plastic housing that holds the coil packs and fits down over the spark-plugs.
-On the bottom of the housing is little boots that connect to them.
+On the bottom of the housing they use little boots that connect to them.